luisdiogo2071317/azure-docs.pt-pt/articles/application-insights/app-insights-profiler-vm.md

 1. Implemente a sua aplicação.

-## <a name="enable-profiler-on-on-premises-servers"></a>Ativar Profiler nos servidores no local
+## <a name="can-profiler-run-on-on-premises-servers"></a>Criador de perfil pode ser executado em servidores no local?

-Ativar Profiler num servidor no local também é conhecido como de do Application Insights Profiler em execução no modo autônomo.
-Não está associado a modificações de extensão de diagnóstico do Azure.

-Não temos nenhum plano para suportar oficialmente Profiler para servidores no local.
-Se estiver interessado em fazer experiências com este cenário, pode [baixar código de suporte](https://github.com/ramach-msft/AIProfiler-Standalone).
-Estamos *não* responsável por manter esse código, ou para responder a problemas e pedidos de funcionalidades que estão relacionadas com o código.
+Não temos planos para suportar a aplicação Insights Profiler para servidores no local.

 ## <a name="next-steps"></a>Passos Seguintes